live-miracles/zabbix-monitor/README.md

 Update the configuration file for zabbix agent, templates in `./windows-agents/zabbix-agentd.conf`.

 > Ensure **Hostname matches exactly the host entry** configured in the Zabbix frontend.
+Otherwise, the agent will not register correctly.

 After editing, restart the service so changes take effect: